 Escargot

-Escargot is a traditional French hors d’oeuvre of cooked snails prepared most often in herb or garlic butter.
+Escargot is a traditional French hors d’oeuvre of cooked snails, most often prepared in herb or garlic butter.
 If you’re feeling adventurous, be sure to give escargot a try while you’re in Paris!

 French Cheese